 The Houghton Transfer site is partially developed with a baseball field, soccer field, and tennis courts.

-Development of approximately 25 acres in size, should be carefully studied by the City for its future potential as a way to fulfill park or other needs for New the Bridle Trails Neighborhood.
-After such evaluation, the City may wish to consider sector acquisition from or joint park development with # 2.
-King County.
+This facility, of approximately 25 acres in size, should be carefully studied by the City for its future potential as a way to fulfill park or other needs for the Bridle Trails Neighborhood.
+After such evaluation, the City may wish to consider acquisition from or joint park development with King County.